athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 ### tools.deps.alpha

-As I said, it's a convenience wrapper.
-The meat and potatoes of the `clj` tool is `tools.deps.alpha`.

-## tools.deps.alpha

-`tools.deps.alpha` is responsible for understanding which dependencies your project needs and specifying how to get them.
-A more detailed way of explaining what it does is:
+`tools.deps.alpha` is a Clojure libary responsible for managing your dependencies, or more specifically:

 - reads in dependencies from a `deps.edn` file
 - resolves the dependencies and their transitive dependencies
 - builds a classpath

+Note that I said it's a Clojure library.
+You don't have to be using `clj/clojure` in order to use this tool.
+You can just use it by itself if you wanted to.

 ::: note
 Note that **NEITHER** `clj` or `tools.deps.alpha` are "building" clojure artifacts.
 :::

-There isn't too much else going on here and the library itself is small enough that you can read it in an afternoon.
+That is pretty much "all" it does.
+The library is small and focused and this is excellent because it means you can read and understand the entire thing in an afternoon if you wanted.

 If you're interested in learning more I highly recommend listening to the [Clojure Weekly Podcast] featuring Alex Miller, the author of `tools.deps.alpha`, speak about the `Clojure CLI Tools`.

 Continuing on, in order for `tools.deps.alpha` to know which dependencies you need you have to write them out.
 We do this, and more, in a file called